Why Freight Forwarding is Not Threatened by Automation

 While freight forwarders can certainly make use of online technology to manage and streamline the transportation of shipments, there are simply too many factors in play for full automation.
 Successful freight forwarding operations require the organized, expert management of customs clearance and vendor logistics behind the scenes.

 Consider this scenario: A company would like to send a shipment overseas.
 While they could initiate the freight forwarding process through an automated, customer-facing software solution, the request is only the beginning.
 An individual from the freight forwarding company must review the online submission and process the appropriate customs documents with each freight organization and government agency.
-If the information is inaccurate or incomplete, the freight forwarder must act as liaison to ensure that key information is relayed at all points throughout the process.
+If the information is inaccurate or incomplete, the freight forwarder must act as a liaison to ensure that key information is relayed at all points throughout the process.

 With so many factors that vary from shipment to shipment, it is challenging to integrate automation that works seamlessly at all points in the process.
 Potential issues must be recognized quickly and communication lines must remain open between freight forwarders and vendors.
 While automating simple, redundant processes makes sense; replacing a knowledgeable freight forwarding professional with an algorithm that can’t understand context or vendor relationships does not.